BLUERAY94/yt_power_of_system_prompt/README.md

 Step 3) Go to Groq website and generate ACCESS_KEY to use the LLM models

-Step 4) Open .env file and update your KEY into 'Grok_key' variable
+Step 4) Create .env file and update your GROQ KEY into 'Grok_key' variable

 Step 5) In Human_msg variable, you can feed various 'user_resume' as input.
 So edit this 'user_resume' string as per your input need.